roytang/blog/content/notes/2016/03/d11pvgh/index.md

 Bookmark: https://supermariomakerbookmark.nintendo.net/courses/2585-0000-01F7-0982

 There are two branching paths.
-Also, there's mushrooms hidden in invisible blocks in a few places to help you along the way\n
+Also, there's mushrooms hidden in invisible blocks in a few places to help you along the way

 Edit: Since the actual level may be taken down at some point in the future, here's a video of the level being cleared by a helpful redditor: